Brian Gionta: Montreal Canadiens (2009–2014)

-Buffalo Sabres
+Buffalo Sabres (2014–2017)

 On July 1, 2014, Gionta signed a three-year free-agent deal with hometown team, the Buffalo Sabres, for $4.25 million per year.
 On October 7, 2014, Gionta was named captain of the Sabres, Becoming the first New York native to be named to the position.
 Gionta played in his 1,000th NHL game on March 27, 2017 against the Florida Panthers in Buffalo.

-Boston Bruins
+Boston Bruins (2018)

 On February 25, 2018, Gionta signed a one-year, $700,000 contract for the remainder of the season with the Boston Bruins.

 Retirement

 Gionta announced his retirement on September 24, 2018, and revealed that he had joined the Sabres as a development coach.

 In January 2023, Niagara University announced that Gionta would join their D1 hockey team’s coaching staff as the Director of Player Development.

+Gionta is also the associate head coach to the Rochester Jr. Americans of the NAHL.

 International play

 The Sabres opted not to re-sign Gionta in the 2017 offseason after reacquiring Jason Pominville in a trade.
 The Sabres' owned-and-operated American Hockey League club, the Rochester Americans, signed Gionta to their practice squad on October 9, 2017.
-Since the practice-only contract is not with the NHL, Gionta was able to participate in the Winter Olympics, following the NHL's announcement not to accommodate an Olympic break due to financial disputes with the IOC.
-Gionta was officially named to Team USA's pre-Olympic roster on October 18, 2017.
-Gionta has since been named USA team captain.
-Gionta admitted turning down NHL offers to participate in the Olympics and intends to re-sign with the league after the Olympics end.
+Since the practice-only contract was not with the NHL, Gionta was able to participate in the Winter Olympics, following the NHL's announcement not to accommodate an Olympic break due to financial disputes with the IOC.
+Gionta was officially named to Team USA's pre-Olympic roster on October 18, 2017, and was named USA team captain.
+Gionta admitted turning down NHL offers to participate in the Olympics and intended to re-sign with the league after the Olympics ended.

-On January 29, 2018, the Americans upgraded Gionta's practice-squad contract to a one-game professional tryout contract, allowing him to play the Americans February 2, 2018 game against the Toronto Marlies before leaving for the Olympics.
-Gionta scored a goal in the game but the Americans lost 4-2.
+On January 29, 2018, the Americans upgraded Gionta's practice-squad contract to a one-game professional tryout contract, allowing him to play in a game for his hometown team on February 2, 2018 against the Toronto Marlies before leaving for the Olympics.
+Gionta scored a goal in the game, but the Americans lost 4-2.